 my_custom_test(x, y)$??? # Who knows?

-You can’t write generic code that works across tests.
+You cannot write generic code that works across tests without knowing the internals of each one.

 hypothesize defines a consistent interface: